 It’s also important to make sure your pet has positive identification at all times.
-This will help ensure your pet is returned to you if you get separated, and will be proof of ownership if the animal is stolen.
+This helps ensure your pet is returned to you if you get separated and is proof of ownership if the animal is stolen.
 Identification might include:

 - Tags on the collar for dogs and cats.

 - Tags on the halter for horses or other large animals.

 - Microchip: A microchip is a tiny RFID chip that transmits a number when scanned with a radio frequency scanner.
 The number links in a database to your contact information.
 Microchips are about the size of a grain of rice and are implanted with a syringe and needle (under the skin on the back of the shoulders in cats and dogs, in the breast muscle in birds, and in the neck muscle in horses).
 Any species of animal can be microchipped.

 - Ear tags for cattle, which also utilize RFID technology.

 - Permanent marker on the shell or scales of a turtle or other reptile.

 - Spray paint on the hooves of large animals.